 'Bridging Tactic' - a method of occupying the enemies mind, body, or both, so that they are unable to move or launch a counter attack the moment you cross the 'Critical Distance' line.

 As we explained in above scenario - the danger with bridging is vulnerability when moving or transitioning.
 Timing (another bridging method) works in this regard.
 If you are in the midst of steaming headlong into your opponent's waiting defense, while preoccupied with striking, then you are vulnerable.
 The solution is to incorporate Bridging Tactics into your fighting toolkit to give you the advantage.

 Here are some examples for executing an advantageous bridge:

-Experienced practitioners will want to focus on these more advanced bridging methods.
+Experienced practitioners will also focus on more advanced bridging methods such as:

 A body movement that simulates a move or shift in one direction while then moving in another direction.
 This works as a great precursor to an attack when used at the proper range.
 As the enemy flinches, plants, or reacts in some regard, they are locked into their movement and unable to react to the real attack that immediately follows the lie.

 Example on how to Feint-

 Pretend to move left with your body and then quickly move right.
 When your opponent moves to gain advantage or reposition themselves for defense they create openings in their guard.
 Strike the targets now available, or shoot for the takedown on the exposed side.